jpawelczak/vpa-demo/README.md

     updateMode: "InPlaceOrRecreate"  # Use explicit mode instead of deprecated "Auto"
 ```

-After about 3 minutes from applying the manifests, check VPA configuration:
+After some time from deploying the vpa-demo-app workload, check VPA configuration:
 ```
 kubectl get vpa
 ```